FAQ: Max for Live

 Ableton Live 9: Max 6.1 is required to run and edit Live 9 Max for Live devices.

 Ableton Live 9: Max 7 is compatible with Live 9 , and you can use Max 7 as the Max for Live editor if you are a Max 7 license holder.
 (Learn about crossgrading to a Max 7 license.)
 Full support for Max 7 as the Max for Live editor will be included in a future Live release.

 Can I get a boxed version of Max for Live?

 Find current purchasing options and prices on Ableton’s website.
 There are Full Versions and Crossgrades, depending on what you own currently.
 If you own Max 5 (or later), you are eligible for a reduced price CROSSGRADE of Max for Live from Ableton.

-- If you purchased a temporary 12-month Max 6, you are not eligible for the Crossgrade of Max for Live from Ableton.
-You need to purchase a Full Version of Max 6 first.
-Remember: You can apply $39 of your temporary 12-month purchase to a new, full purchase of Max 6.
-E-mail email@example.com for details.
+- If you purchased a subscription or a temporary 12-month Max 7, you are not eligible for the Crossgrade of Max for Live from Ableton.
+You need to purchase a full license of Max 7 first.
+Remember: You can apply $39 of your temporary 12-month purchase to a new, full purchase of Max 7.
+E-mail firstname.lastname@example.org for details.

 - If you represent a school e-mail Ableton’s Edu Sales Team for details.
 (If the school owns Max 5 (or later) and you don’t know the serial numbers, contact our edu sales department first to get details.)

 - Find articles and tutorials related to Max for Live.